wechaty/docusaurus/docusaurus/docs/using-redux-with-wechaty/overview.md

 Redux is used for application state management and offers the following benefits:

-- Makes the state predictable
+- Make the state predictable

 - Easier to trace which action causes any change

-- Makes it easier to test, maintain and debug the code
+- Make it easier to test, maintain and debug the code

 ## Vanilla Redux with Wechaty Redux Plugin

 Vanilla Redux means using plain Redux without any additional libraries like Ducks.

-The tutorial for **Vannila Redux with Wechaty Redux Plugin** is available [here](using-redux-with-wechaty/vannila-redux.md)
+The tutorial for **Vannila Redux with Wechaty Redux Plugin** is available [here](using-redux-with-wechaty/vannila-redux.md).

 ## Ducks Proposal Style for Wechaty Redux Plugin